• Skip to primary navigation

 • Passionfruit: Tart and full of flavor, you don't need much to boldly flavor your cheesecake.

 • Sugar: The best sugar here is superfine or caster which helps dissolve into the cream cheese during whipping.
-You could half and half the sugar with light brown sugar or raw sugar alongside the caster sugar as I do not recommend completely substituting in another due to the flavor it would give the cheesecake instead of simply adding sweetness.
+You could half and half the sugar with light brown sugar or raw sugar alongside the caster sugar.
+It is not recommended to completely replace a different sugar due to the flavor it would give the cheesecake instead of simply adding sweetness.

-• Cream cheese: The core of our creamy cheesecake is room temperature cream cheese, this helps give us a light cheesecake that is easy to mix until smooth.
+• Cream cheese: The core of our creamy cheesecake is room temperature full fat cream cheese, this helps give us a light cheesecake that is easy to mix until smooth.

 • Cream: Fluffy and lightly whipped cream helps the no bake hold it's shape.
 It also helps bind the cream cheese and compliment the passionfruit.